Mircea-MMXXI/azapy/README.md

   5. Mixture MAD (Mean Absolute Deviation)
   6. Mixture LSSD (Lower Semi-Standard Deviation)
   7. Gini (as in Corrado Gini - statistician 1884-1965)
-  8. MSGINI (Second Momentum GINI dispersion measure)
+  8. MSGINI (Second Momentum Gini dispersion measure)
   9. Omega ratio (introduced by Con Keating and William F. Shadwick in 2002)

 For each class of portfolios the following optimization strategies are